AuthorBen JonesManaging Consultant View profile

 Robust benchmarking is a key enabler in climate-aligned portfolios

 Robust emissions benchmarking is, thus, likely to be a key enabler of a structural financing shift, by tracking the allocation of capital towards the least carbon-intensive industrial producers and investments.
 The importance of this goal was clearly recognised by major banks – including BBVA, BNP Paribas, ING, Standard Chartered and Société Générale – which agreed, as part of the ‘Katowice Commitment’ in 2018, to measure the climate alignment of their lending portfolio.
 However, this has proved challenging to achieve in practice often because self-reported emissions numbers, even if accurately measured, are not always reported on a like-for-like basis; nor are they provided at a sufficient level of granularity to help with investment decisions.
-These are some of the challenges that the CRU Global Carbon Emissions Service aims to overcome.
+These are some of the challenges that our emissions analysis and resources – including the Emissions Analysis Tool – aim to overcome.

 Accounting for carbon in major industrial portfolios